Métis Scholar

 Research Mentorship Through Community Collaboration

-For too long Métis and other Indigenous communities have lacked the capacity to do their own academic research.
+For too long Indigenous voices have been excluded from research.
 Through collaborative research with Indigenous organizations, I am committed to mentoring Indigenous undergraduate and graduate students and community members with the ultimate aim of building community-based research capacity.

 Work and relations